canvasxyz/canvas-docs/docs/intro.md

 transacting with tokens or cryptocurrency.

-Canvas complements blockchains, supporting a different class of applications that don't rely on global consensus or ordering.
+Canvas complements blockchains, supporting a different class of applications that don't require global consensus.
 User interactions are synchronized using [efficient P2P data structures](https://github.com/canvasxyz/okra), and their effects are combined using [CRDTs](https://crdt.tech/), so anyone can reproduce